vegaprotocol/research/README.md

 ## Current key areas

 - Blockchains designed for trading
-- Gaming and attacks
+- System gameability and attacks
 - Quantitative risk and calibration
 - Future protocol features

 ## Research problems

 Active research problems are listed below.
-Each one contains a link to a thread on our community forum and a GitHub issue associated with it.
-[Community forum](https://community.vega.xyz/) is open to all.
+Each one contains a link to the GitHub issue associated with it and the relevant labels used throughout our repository.
 If you'd like to start a formal collabroration with us please email us at [hi@vega.xyz](mailto:hi@vega.xyz) to request access to this repository.

 - [Beyond stake](problems/beyond-proof-of-stake.md) [![cryptography](https://img.shields.io/badge/-cryptography-%2382dd5a.svg?maxAge=25000)](https://github.com/vegaprotocol/research/labels/cryptography) [![mechanism-design](https://img.shields.io/badge/-mechanism--design-%23e0d61f.svg?maxAge=25000)](https://github.com/vegaprotocol/research/labels/mechanism-design)